vdarkobar/cloud/all/debvm/setup.md

   <br>
 </p>

-## Manuallyr ceate Debian Server Cloud-Init Template to use with Proxmox
+### Manually ceate Debian Server Cloud-Init Template to use with Proxmox

 > *Create Proxmox Debian VM: (2CPU/2GBRAM/8GBHDD) using <a href="https://www.debian.org/">Debian</a>.*
 > *Do not set root password during installation, this way created user will gain sudo privileges.*